ctu-mrs/summer-school-2024/README.md

 ### Virtual

 The dimensions of the virtual environment and inspection problem will be similar to `four_towers_large.problem`.
-Your solution for the virtual environment has to conform to constraints summarized in the table below.
+Your solution for the virtual environment has to conform to constraints summarized in the table [above](#constraints).

 ### Real-world